Coarsening transitions of wet liquid foams under microgravity conditions: Coarsening Models

 The coarsening constant $ \Omega_0$ depends on the physicochemical properties of the foaming liquid and is given by:

-The quantity $D_m\text{He}\, V_m P/h$, where $P$ is the atmospheric pressure, is the foam film permeability $\kappa$.
-In the case of very thin films, the film permeability to gas is controlled by two processes: diffusion through the core of the film of thickness $h$ and from permeation through the monolayers of surfactant molecules adsorbed on each side of the film, described by the permeability $\kappa_s$~\cite{Princen1965}.
-In this case, the permeability becomes:
+where $h$ is the film thickness.
+The quantity $D_m\textit{He}\, V_m P/h$, where $P$ is the ambient pressure, is the foam film permeability $\kappa$.
+In the case of very thin films, the film permeability to gas is controlled by two processes: diffusion through the core of the film of thickness $h$ and from permeation through the monolayers of surfactant molecules adsorbed on each side of the film, described by the monolayer permeability $\kappa_s$~\cite{Princen1965}.
+In this case, the \Dominique{film} permeability becomes:

 where $D_{\text{ms}}$ is the gas diffusion coefficient in the monolayers.
 Actually, in the general case, $\Omega_0$ is given by:

 The constant $C$ introduced in eq.~\ref{eq:Omega_pHilgenfeld} is a geometrical factor depending on the foam structure~\cite{hilgenfeldt2001dynamics} :